narsss1234/TravelMemory/README.md

 Create an account and deploy a cluster on MongoDB
-Once deployed create a login credentials of read and write permission Use MongoDBCompass to test the login URL
+Once deployed create a login credentials of read and write permission

+Netwrok Access was added as 0.0.0.0/0, so that it an be access from anywhere

+Use MongoDBCompass to test the login URL

 Create two Ec2 instance - preferred Ubuntu - named - Satya_TM_FE, and Satya_TM_BE